daniel-frenkel/Valar-Systems/2209_Blynk/README.md

 # VAL-1000 Firmware
 ## Getting Started with the TMC2209 and ESP32

-This firmware will get you started with programming the VAL-1000 WiFi stepper board that I've created and is what I use in all of my Smart Home projects.
+This firmware will get you started with programming the VAL-1000 WiFi stepper board that I created and use in all my Smart Home projects.

-Here are some use cases for this board:
+**Here are some use cases for this board:**

 - Automatic Curtain Opener
 - Automatic Blind Opener